hulloitskai/buildability-certifier/README.md

 - Option to rasterize PDFs to lock editing capabilities.

 ### Releases
-You can [download the latest Windows release of the app here](https://github.com/steven-xie/buildability-certifier/releases), although it won't do you a whole of good if you're not a employee at [Buildability](http://www.buildability.ca);
+You can [download the latest Windows release of the app here](https://github.com/steven-xie/buildability-certifier/releases), although it won't do you a whole of good if you're not an employee at [Buildability](http://www.buildability.ca).